Lelano/plants-love-rust/README.md

 Saturday = [[0, 900]]
 Sunday = [[0, 900]]
 ```

+**Calibration:**
+1. Run the firmware and press `d` with the sensor in dry air/soil
+2. Press `w` with the sensor in water or fully saturated soil
+3. Values are automatically saved to config for persistent moisture % readings

 Schedule validation:
 - Times are HHMM with `HH < 24` and `MM < 60`, and `start < end`